Flexpa Link

 - onLoad() => void

-This callback is executed when Flexpa Link has finished loading after calling open
+A callback for when Flexpa Link has finished loading after calling open

 .